-This transfer tax method may also reduce the burden to the owners who did not sell.
+This transfer tax method may also reduce the burden on the owners who did not sell.
 As it is now (and another concern with our current valuation process), the County looks at neighborhood comps to make their assessments on valuation.
 Neighbors that choose to sell and turn a hefty profit are walking away with fat pockets, and the remaining neighbors are getting sucker-punched by the County.
-The County uses the sold comp for higher values, essentially penalizing the neighbors who didn’t sell.
+The County uses the sold comp for higher values, essentially penalizing the neighbors who didn't sell.

 What are your thoughts?
 Does your state have a transfer tax?
 Are you here locally and yourself got sucker-punched because your neighbor was Mr. Fat Pocket that sold?
 I'd love to hear your thoughts on this topic.
 Remember, nothing happens when nothing is done.

 If you jumped to this article from the September 2019 stats blog, here is the link to finish that article: September 2019 Housing Market Report.